 - Leave provisions (FMLA, military, etc.)

-For Staff and Temporary employees, contact University Human Resources for guidance
+For Staff and Part-Time employees, contact University Human Resources for guidance

 For Academic employees, contact the applicable Academic Affairs office